 Baroness Rosie Boycott is a journalist and publisher.
-She has edited national newspapers and in 2008 was appointed as the chairman of London Food Board to advise the Mayor of London to help improve Londoners’ access to healthy, locally produced and affordable food.
-This role evolved in 2016 when Rosie was asked to lead the development of a new London Food Strategy which was to help the food system to work better to meet the needs of everyone who lives and works in London.
-She chairs Veg Power and is a trustee for Food Foundation and Feeding Britain and also is a trustee of The Hay Festival.
+She has edited national newspapers and 50 years ago, she co-founded Spare Rib and Virago.
+In 2016, Rosie was asked to lead the development of a new London Food Strategy which was to help the food system to work better to meet the needs of everyone who lives and works in London.
+She chairs Feeding Britain and Veg Power and is a trustee for Food Foundation and The Hay Festival.

 She writes regularly and speaks all over the world about the role of cities in the food chain and the importance of food in improving health.

 Since becoming a member of the House of Lords in 2018, she continues to speak about the importance of food in tackling childhood obesity, improving health and putting an end to hunger.

 In this session, we ask heavyweights in the UK food industry how they’re going about meeting their pledges to incorporate regenerative agriculture into their supply chain.
 What progress is being made?
 What are the major challenges they face?
 How are they helping farmers transition and create more value?
 And importantly how do we prevent greenwashing […]

 Join this extended Policy Hour for a speech from the Secretary of State George Eustice – including an update on the progress on ELMS – followed by a debate chaired by Baroness Rosie Boycott with Tony Juniper, Minette Batters and Natalie Bennett.

 George Monbiot is an author, Guardian columnist and environmental activist.
 His best-selling books include Feral: Rewilding the land, sea and human life, Heat: how to stop the planet burning, and Out of the Wreckage: a new politics for an age of crisis.
 George cowrote the concept album Breaking the Spell of Loneliness with musician Ewan […]